unlock-protocol/unlock/unlock-protocol-com/blog/access-nft.md

 ## Conclusion

-From what we've discussed in this article, it's apparent that access NFTs are here to stay and not some internet trend that'll fade into non-existence in a few years.
+From what we've discussed in this article, it's apparent that access NFTs are here to stay and not some internet trend that'll fade into non-existence in a few years..

 As more communities and creators continue to find different use cases for access NFTs, there's still potential for so much more to be done.